 They are amazing classes held by some top-notch universities and open to the world wide web, which is awesome, because you can learn about amazing topics like: writing, finance, gamification, business strategy, etc.

 What do they teach us, besides their obvious teachings?

-Other than the obvious subject of the course, which can be Gamification, or whatever, they teach us that we, as content writers, can actually group our article in more mini-articles.
+Other than the obvious subject of the course you choose to study, they teach us that we, as content writers, can actually group our article in more mini-articles.

 You’ll see that they have modules.
 Each module has smaller video lessons of about 3 to 20 minutes.
 That’s an awesome insight.

 Because we can apply the same thing to the content marketing that we do.
 Here’s how: